autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 The message represents an area information.
 This is intended to be used as a query for partial / differential map loading (see `GetPartialPointCloudMap.srv` and `GetDifferentialPointCloudMap.srv` section).

-## PointCloudMapCellWithID.msg

-The message contains a pointcloud data attached with an ID.

 ## PointCloudMapCellMetaData.msg

-The message contains a pointcloud meta data attached with an ID.
+The message contains a pointcloud meta data.
 These IDs are intended to be used as a query for selected PCD map loading (see `GetSelectedPointCloudMap.srv` section).

+## PointCloudMapCellWithMetaData.msg

+The message contains a pointcloud data attached with a metadata.

 ## GetPartialPointCloudMap.srv